BeaverHacks/website/README.md

 ## Deployment

-Deployment is 100% handled by Now — when commits are pushd to `master`, Now will automatically redeploy our website.
+Deployment is 100% handled by Now — when commits are pushed to `master`, Now will automatically redeploy our website.
 You can reach live versions of the website at any of the following URLs:

 - https://osuhacks.com
 - https://beaverhacks.now.sh